3 Phases of Liver Detoxification You Must Know About

 Phase 3 (Elimination)

 This phase is the actual removal of the toxins.
-Water-soluble substances go to the kidneys to be peed out, and fat-soluble substances are packaged into bile and eliminated via the stool.
+Water-soluble substances go to the kidneys to be eliminated via urine, and fat-soluble substances are packaged into bile and eliminated via the stool.

 If you don’t produce one or more stools daily, you must resolve this before doing a focused detox or cleanse.
 Otherwise, it is not worth the collateral damage.
 You don’t want to push Phases 1 and 2 if Phase 3 isn’t working!